Polish groups with metrizable universal minimal flows: Introduction

 \subsection{Acknowledgements}

 L.N.V.T. would like to acknowledge the support of the CNRS and the hospitality of the Institut Camille Jordan (Universit\'e Lyon 1), and to thank Bohuslav Balcar for pointing out the notion of strong amenability, as well as Gregory Cherlin, Arnaud Hilion, and Mauro Mariani for helpful discussions.
 T.T. would like to thank the Caltech mathematics department, during a visit to which part of this work was done as well as Alexander Kechris for useful discussions.
 The last stage of the project was completed during the program on Universality and Homogeneity held at the Hausdorff Research Institute for Mathematics in Bonn, and we would like to thank the Institute and the organizers of the program for having made this possible.
+We are also grateful to the anonymous referees for catching some imprecisions as well as making suggestions that helped us improve the exposition.